Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

 <img src="../../images/metric_pull_receive_label.png" alt="Alt Text" width="880" >

-For more flags explanation and default value can be found in the official [Thanos Receive](https://thanos.io/tip/components/receive.md/#flags) documentation.
+For more flags explanation and default value can be found in the official [Thanos Receive Flags](https://thanos.io/tip/components/receive.md/#flags) documentation.

 ### Step 2: Set up TRON and Prometheus services
 Run the below command to start java-tron and Prometheus services: